FAQs - Unemployment Insurance

 Return To Questions

-If you paid wages and were an employer within the established base period (see #2), you may be responsible for your percentage (your share) of the total wages earned during the base period (one year).
+If you paid wages, no matter how small, and those wages are within the established base period, you are responsible for your percentage (your share) of the total wages earned during the base period.

 Return To Questions